thedjinn/fabutil/README.markdown

 * Automatic indenting of nested task output
 * Colored markers showing when a nested task is entered or exited
+* Helper tasks for Ubuntu systems
+* Helper tasks for Ruby and Rails deployments

 ## Installation